BenjaminDeLaTorreMartinez/Linear-Regression-Analysis1/README.md

 tends to be.

 ## Research Questions / Objectives
-- What are you trying to answer?
+- Which variables are associated with percentage of emphysema within the lungs?
 - Why does it matter?

 ## Dataset
 - Source
-- Time period
+- Time period: Unkown
-- Size
+- Size: 1.03 MB
-- Key variables
+- Key variables: TBD
 - Licensing (if applicable)

 ## Methodology
+- EDA
 - Data cleaning steps
+- Data imputation
 - Feature engineering
-- Models or statistical methods used
+- Linear Regression
-- Tools & libraries
+- TBD

 ## Results
 - Key findings
-- Visualizations (embed images if possible)
 - Metrics (if any)

 ## Repository Structure